jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 290px; right: 260px;">Injection</h1>

 !SLIDE
 .notes What about a remote code execution vulnerability?
-This is the worst type of vulnerability in an application, as the attacker can run arbitrary code.|The good news is that Rodauth is secure against this type of attack on stored password hashes.
+This is the worst type of vulnerability in an application, as the attacker can run arbitrary code.|The good news is Rodauth is secure against this type of attack on stored password hashes.
 Unless the attacker can get access to either the ph account or a database superuser account, they cannot get access to the password hashes.

 <h1 style="font-size: 100px; position: absolute; top: 260px; left: 450px;">Remote Code</h1>
 <h1 class="white" style="font-size: 200px; position: absolute; top: 310px; left: 160px;">Execution</h1>